Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_linux/_index.md

 - Used the GuestConfiguration module to [create an Azure Policy definition](https://learn.microsoft.com/azure/governance/machine-configuration/machine-configuration-create-definition) for at-scale management of your environment.
 - [Assigned your custom policy definition](https://learn.microsoft.com/azure/governance/policy/assign-policy-portal) to the ArcBox resource group.

-> **NOTE: For ArcBox exploration, it is recommended to perform the assignment at the resource group level where the Azure Arc-enabled servers reside to not accidentally apply the configuration to other machines in your environment*
+> **Note:** For ArcBox exploration, it is recommended to perform the assignment at the resource group level where the Azure Arc-enabled servers reside to not accidentally apply the configuration to other machines in your environment*

 ## Next steps